SaifAqqad/AHK_MicMute/README.md

    ![](./resources/Controlpaneldialog.png)

    </details>

+   you can also leave it as `""` to select the default microphone
 ###
 2. Both `MuteHotkey` and `UnmuteHotkey` can be any hotkey supported by AHK, use this [List of keys](https://www.autohotkey.com/docs/KeyList.htm) as a reference, you can also combine them with [hotkey modifiers](https://www.autohotkey.com/docs/Hotkeys.htm#Symbols).

+   You can set both to the same hotkey to make it a toggle.

    Examples: `"<^M"`: left ctrl+M, `"RShift"`: right shift, `"^!T"`: ctrl+alt+T, `"LControl & XButton1"`: left ctrl+ mouse 4

-   Note: If both are set to the same hotkey, it will act as a toggle
+3. Set `PushToTalk` to `1` to enable PTT,  `MuteHotkey` and `UnmuteHotkey` need to be set to the same hotkey first.

-3. Both `SoundFeedback` and `OnscreenFeedback` can be set to either `0` or `1`, you can also set `ExcludeFullscreen` to 1 to stop the OSD from showing on top of fullscreen applications
+4. Both `SoundFeedback` and `OnscreenFeedback` can be set to either `0` or `1`, you can also set `ExcludeFullscreen` to 1 to stop the OSD from showing on top of fullscreen applications
    <details><summary>On screen feedback</summary>

    ![](./resources/OSD.gif)

    </details>

-4. If `UpdateWithSystem` is set to 1, the tray icon will update whenever the microphone is muted/unmuted by the OS or other applications, it increases CPU usage by 1% at most
+5. If `UpdateWithSystem` is set to 1, the tray icon will update whenever the microphone is muted/unmuted by the OS or other applications, it increases CPU usage by 1% at most

 ###